'No pressure' - Klopp desperate to unleash Minamino at Liverpool | Goal.com

 "January 1," Klopp said when asked when Minamino will join the squad.
 "Look at our situation, I understand the question but how can you ask me in the moment when we have 14 adult players?

-"I would be happy if he was half as good as he is, if he could be here now in this moment and could help us – and he could help us.
+"I would be happy if he was half as good as he is, if he could be here now in this moment and could help us.

 "That’s all good, we will see how quick it goes.
 The ways in which we play are not too different, there are a lot of things which he has learned already at Salzburg.
 That makes it so good for us, actually.